 We know that post-meal glucose spikes are a risk factor for heart disease, stroke, and vascular damage.
 Glucose oscillations also cause “oxidative stress,” the process through which free radicals in the body cause tissue damage.
-Tracking glucose gives you the tools to reduce these spikes by helping you determine the best type of exercise and timing of exercise to support stable glucose levels.
+Tracking glucose gives you the tools to reduce these spikes by helping you determine the best type and timing of exercise to support stable glucose levels.

 You might be a committed daily runner, which clearly benefits your health and fitness.
 But after tracking your post-meal glucose levels, you might find that you’re not getting the results you’d like.
 Consider the timing and duration of those runs.

 A study compared 3 exercise timing regimens (20 minutes of jogging before each meal, versus 20 minutes of jogging after each meal, versus short bursts of jogging for 3 minutes repeated 20 times a day), with all regimens adding up to 60 minutes of activity per day.
-The study found that the scenario with 20 short bursts of jogging throughout the day were significantly more effective in reducing post-meal glucose spikes.
+The study found that the scenario with 20 short bursts of jogging throughout the day was significantly more effective in reducing post-meal glucose spikes.

-It’s not just jogging; the superior effect of short, frequent bouts of activity on metabolic control has been shown in other studies as well.
-Another study looked at walking for a discrete 30 minute period once per day versus walking for just 1 minute 40 seconds every 30 minutes during waking hours.
-While both groups walked a grand total of 30 minutes, the study showed that the frequent, short walks were significantly more effective at reducing post-meal glucose peaks and insulin levels.
+It’s not just jogging: The superior effect of short, frequent bouts of activity on metabolic control has been shown in other studies as well.
+Another study looked at walking for a discrete 30-minute period once per day versus walking for just 1 minute 40 seconds every 30 minutes during waking hours.
+While both groups walked a grand total of 30 minutes, the study showed that the frequent short walks were significantly more effective at reducing post-meal glucose peaks and insulin levels.

-Additionally, exercising in a fasted state can also promote metabolic flexibility and fat burning capacity.
+Additionally, exercising in a fasted state can also promote metabolic flexibility and fat-burning capacity.
 A study from 2019 in overweight and obese men showed that exercising before eating breakfast leads to increased use of fat for energy during the workout, reduces post-meal insulin elevation, and increases insulin sensitivity over 6 weeks.

 Increasing how often you exercise

-Research suggests that real-time, individualized feedback on glucose levels can inspire people to exercise more.
+Research suggests that real-time individualized feedback on glucose levels can inspire people to exercise more.
 A study in a diabetic population has shown that wearing a CGM as part of an individualized counseling program reduces average blood glucose and weight levels significantly, perhaps due to increased focus and motivation brought on by seeing the improvements as they happen.
-Additionally, CGM is associated with individuals upping the intensity level of their exercise, from “sedentary” and “light activity” to more “moderate intensity,” and can lead to significant increases in total exercise time per week.”
+Additionally, CGM is associated with individuals upping the intensity level of their exercise, from “sedentary” and “light activity” to more “moderate intensity” and can lead to significant increases in total exercise time per week.”

-The relationship between glucose and exercise is complex, but research shows us that there are steps we can take to optimize the impact of our activity on our metabolic health.
+The relationship between glucose and exercise is complex, but research shows that there are steps we can take to optimize the impact of activity on our metabolic health.
 Even if you’re not an elite athlete, these choices may help you burn more fat, increase endurance, lower post-meal glucose levels, and even inspire more intense and frequent workouts.